 Sorry!
 So when they count a quarter note, it is "Tah", or "One."
 A line of quarter notes might be "One one one one..."
 Half notes are "one - two," and sometimes "Tah-two."
 If there is a word, then the word plus "two."

 I prefer for them to sing the song lyrics, but also to be able to count the notes.
 Usually, we will practice a new song with "drumsticks" (pencils) on the piano lid, alternating hands as the song calls for one hand or the other.

-This next piece, Morning Sun Upon the Mountains, has a bit of a hymn-like flavor.
+This next piece, Morning Sun Upon the Mountains, has a bit of an old-timey hymn-like flavor.
 The chords formed by using 2 notes at a time have a happy sound, just like the simple lyrics.
-This song has 2 pages!
+This song has two pages!

-I haven't put any dynamic markings in this song (or any of the songs) but expressive playing, ritards, and pedallling will make a difference in several of the pieces.
+I haven't put any dynamic markings in this song (or any of the songs) but expressive playing, ritards, and pedalling will make a difference in how musical the pieces sound.

 I suspect that the lyrics of these short pieces will only seem interesting to children 4 - 7 years old, but we will see...

 I think they like that these songs have a VERY SHORT learning curve!
 In fact, once they understand hand placement, some of the songs can be played instantly.
 Then they can pay more attention to counting...

 Don't forget to check out the list of songs & accompaniments - just the thing to get little ones involved in recitals - in my new book, JUST THE BLACK KEYS!